List of Phineas and Ferb episodes: Chibi Tiny Tales

 Chibi Tiny Tales: Phineas and Ferb is a series of shorts that depict the characters in chibi-style animation.
 The shorts are a loose follow up to the Chibi Tiny Tales made for Amphibia and before that Big Hero 6: The Series.
 The new shorts were made in conjunction with the release of Phineas and Ferb the Movie: Candace Against the Universe.
 The first three shorts originally aired on Disney Channel on August 22, 2020, as a part of a Phineas and Ferb marathon.
+On April 13, 2024, Chibi Tiny Tales released its 100th short with Phineas and Ferb.

 Broken Karaoke

+Theme Song Takeover

+As part of a promotional campaign, Disney Channel began airing the Disney Theme Song Takeover wherein supporting characters from different shows performed the theme song to the series they were in.

+How NOT to Draw

+In 2022, Disney Channel began a series of drawing tutorial parody shorts in which an animator would draw a character and they would come to life and cause chaos.

+Cartoonified!

+Phineas and Ferb bring celebrities into their cartoon world on wild adventures, similar to Take Two with Phineas and Ferb.